tadarsh/deep_q_rl/README.md

 # Modified for weight sharing at different levels in the Neural Network among DQN agents
+Includes additional options for sharing upto 3 levels.
+Usage:
+--trained-nn-share for specifying a trained pkl file --depth-share for specifying the level of weight sharing.
+1 indicates initializing the new network with weights from the first convolutional layer of the trained network.
+Similarly, 2 initializes both the convolutional layers.
+3 initializes both convolutional layers and the fully connected layer.

+Modified by:
+Adarsh Tadimari
+(www.adarshtadimari.com)

 # Introduction
 This package provides a Theano-based implementation of the deep